middlebury/styleguide/_editorial/c.md

 `Fortunately, four fifths of the employees have stocks to cash in.` (plural noun in prepositional phrase)

-`Unfortunately, four fifths of last year’s harvest was lost.` (singular noun in prep phrase)
+`Unfortunately, four fifths of last year’s harvest was lost.` (singular noun in prepositional phrase)

 “Number of” as a collective noun: